Encyclopedia of Special Education

 About this Book

-NEW EDITION OF THIS ONLINE REFERENCE WORK WILL BE RELEASING IN JANUARY 2014!
+THE NEW EDITION OF THIS ONLINE REFERENCE WORK IS AVAILABLE NOW!

 "This critical reference includes entries addressing the full gamut of special-education research....
 This is a valuable resource for parents, professionals, and other laypeople with an interest in the education of youths with special needs..."